 - Topical creams and salves containing one or more of the following herbs may help relieve itching and burning, and promote healing.
 The best evidence is for chamomile (Matricaria recutita) creams.
 Chickweed (Stellaria media), marigold (Calendula officinalis), and licorice (Glycyrrhiza glabra) may also help.
 Speak with your doctor or pharmacist before using these treatments.

 - Witch hazel (Hamamelis virginiana) cream can relieve itching.
 Liquid witch hazel can help with "weeping" or oozing eczema.

 - St. John's wort (Hypericum perforatum), used as a topical cream, has shown promise in one study.
 People with eczema who used St. John's wort on one arm and a placebo cream on the other saw more improvement on the arm treated with St. John's wort.

 - Traditional Chinese medicine (TCM), which uses a variety of herbs often combined with acupuncture, seems to be effective for treating eczema in children and adults.
-In one retrospective study, children with eczema who drank Erka Shizheng Herbal Tea, applied an herbal cream, took herbals baths, and had acupuncture saw their symptoms improve.
-In another study, adults who received individual treatment with TCM based on their eczema symptoms also saw symptoms improve.
+In one retrospective study, children with eczema who drank Erka Shizheng Herbal Tea, applied an herbal cream, took herbals baths, and had acupuncture experienced an improvement in their symptoms.
+In another study, adults who received individual treatment with TCM based on their eczema symptoms also experienced improvement.
 More studies are needed before doctors can recommend this treatment or can speak to its safety or effectiveness.

 - Other herbs that have been used to treat eczema include sarsaparilla (Smilax sp.) and marshmallow (Althea officinalis).